devpopsdotin/k9s-deck/README.md

 ## 🧠 Architecture & Logic

 ### Smart Status Detection
 Standard `kubectl` JSON sometimes reports a Pod as "Waiting" (reason: `ContainerCreating`) even after it is `Running` and `Ready`.
-K9s Lens v3.5 fixes this:
+K9s deck v3.5 fixes this:
 1. It calculates `Ready / Total` containers.
 2. If `Ready == Total`, it forces the status to **Running (1/1)**, ignoring historical waiting reasons.
 3. It only reports errors (like `CrashLoopBackOff`) if the pod is **not** ready.

 ### Resource Map
-The Lens automatically discovers and links:
+The deck automatically discovers and links:
 *   🚀 **Deployment:** The root object.
 *   ⚓ **Helm Release:** detected via `meta.helm.sh/release-name` annotation or label.
 *   📦 **Pods:** Live pods controlled by the deployment.